 To realize the potential of the specialty crop market, several challenges must be faced that could otherwise serve as a barrier to growth.
 Small-scale operations face difficulties overcoming problems with distribution, marketing, growing conditions and labor-intensive harvest methods.
 The small scale and lack of widespread producers of most of these crops makes it hard to identify and understand the crop production currently in existence.
-A better understanding of the crops that are currently grown would help expand and promote the market.
+A better understanding of the crops grown, cultivated and distributed would help expand and promote the market.
 The 2016 survey conducted by the Kansas Department of Agriculture and K-State Research and Extension gathered data to provide more information about the current producers and crops and how better to assist growers.
 Consequently, in January 2019 the Kansas Specialty Crop Growers Association (KSCGA) was formed to help address specialty crop issues and opportunities.
-This association will help address the challenge of advocacy, education and marketing, though the state of Kansas still does not belong to any national organized specialty crop association.
+Although the state of Kansas still does not belong to any national organized specialty crop association, this association has helped address the challenge of advocacy, education and marketing.